jesperberth/automationclass/labcloud/labcloud.md

 We need to register an azure application to enable ansible automation

-In your browser log on to https://portal.azure.com
+In your browser log on to [https://portal.azure.com](https://portal.azure.com)

 In the left pane, click "Azure Active Directory" and "App Registrations"

 In the top click "New registration"

 ![Alt text](pics/002_azure_app_registration.png?raw=true "new azure app")

 Type a Name, Call it "ansible-yourname" so its possible to ID it later

-Select the
+Select the:

 "Accounts in this organizational directory only (AzureADFS only - Single tenant)"